dterracino/Booru/README.md

 Booru
 =====

-MySQL and PHP based image management solution
+Written in PHP and C#, based on MariaDB, replacing SQLBooru as well as SharpBooru.

 This project should only be used for reference and not in a production environment.
 I made this project